afmpjr/nina-assessment/README.md

 - `GET /users/search`: returns a list of users based on the search parameters provided in the query string.
 - `GET /users/{id}`: returns a single user based on the ID provided in the URL.
 - `GET /users/{id}/previous-experiences`: returns a list of all the previous experiences of the user specified by the ID provided in the URL.
-- `GET /previous-experiences`: returns a list of all the previous experiences in the database.
-- `GET /previous-experiences/{id}`: returns a single previous experience based on the ID provided in the URL.